sounddrill31/saulgoodmanOS-custom/Readme.md

 1. A lot of raspberry pi branding left over(non goal)
 2. ~~Splash screen is only working sometimes(restart screen(working), everything else(not working))~~ It's working now after installing guest modules?
 Idk, will look into it.
 3. Let me know.

+Users' thoughts:
+"better use Saul(GoodmannOS)" - u/OttoLindenbrock(non-user)
+"I'm able to game on this thing!" - Me, I used it in a VM.